scipopt/MIP-DD/README.md

 # How to cite

-Paper will be published soon
+The paper will be published soon.

 # Contributors